NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/chaptY/Blog001/README.md

 ## Missingness and Data Quality

-Although Data Asset 1 is “clean”, it is **not perfect**.</br>
+Although Data Asset 1 is “clean”, it is not perfect.</br>
-We explicitly demonstrate how to inspect missingness:
+Studnets must apply their knowledge to:
 * identify columns with any missing values,
 * prioritise clinically important variables,
-* and decide which fields require cleaning before modelling.
+* and decide which fields require extra wrangling before modelling.

-This sets the stage for Data Asset 2, where the same cohort is deliberately decomposed into messy EMR-style tables.

 ---

 ## Teaching Philosophy

-PRIME-CVD Data Asset 1 represents **what analysts wish they had**:
+PRIME-CVD Data Asset 1 represents what analysts wish they had:

 * one row per patient,
 * coherent variable naming,